About Dallas-Fort Worth International Airport (DFW)

 Public transport rail:

-Dallas-Fort Worth International Airport has multiple ATMs and bureaux de change within the terminal buildings.
+Dallas-Fort Worth International Airport has multiple ATMs and bureaux de changes within the terminal buildings.

-There are more than 100 food and drink outlets at Dallas-Fort Worth International Airport, ranging from snack bars and fast food counters to à la carte dining establishments, including a high-end restaurant in the Grand Hyatt hotel (tel: +1 972 973 1234; www.granddfw.hyatt.com).
+There are over 70 food and drink outlets at Dallas-Fort Worth International Airport, ranging from snack bars and fast food counters to à la carte dining establishments, including a high-end restaurant in the Grand Hyatt hotel (tel: +1 972 973 1234; www.hyatt.com).

-In all, there are more than 100 shops offering everything from cosmetics and drinks to Texan souvenirs (think cowboy hats and boots).
-Duty-free shopping is available to international passengers in Terminals A and B.
+There are over 50 shops offering everything from cosmetics and drinks to Texan souvenirs (think cowboy hats).
+Duty-free shopping is available to international passengers in Terminal D.

 Luggage trolleys are available throughout all terminals.
 Luggage lockers are not available.
 For lost and found services, contact the Travelers Aid desk (tel: +1 972 973 4420).

-Other facilities at Dallas-Fort Worth International Airport include barber shops, children's play areas, massage and manicure salons, a spa, and shoeshine services.
-Chapels can be found in all terminals.
+Other facilities at Dallas-Fort Worth International Airport include hair salons, children’s play areas, spas, showers, and shoeshine services.
+Interfaith worship centres can be found in all terminals.

-Within the terminals, there are TDD telephones, amplified receivers and lowered telephones.
+Within the terminals, there are TTY telephones, amplified receivers and lowered telephones.

 Short-stay car parks are located next to each terminal.
 Express car parks are situated slightly further away and are served by a shuttle service.
 Long-term, economy parking is available at remote sites, also serviced by the free airport shuttle buses.
-For further information on car parking, telephone the information line (tel: +1 972 973 3112).
-Valet parking (tel: +1 972 574 2407) is also available.
+For further information on car parking, telephone the information line (tel: +1 972 973 4840).
+Valet parking (tel: +1 972 574 2400) is also available.
+Prepaid parking is also available; bookings can be made on the airport website.

 The car hire centre is a 10-minute shuttle ride from Dallas-Fort Worth International Airport; shuttles depart from the lower level of each terminal and courtesy telephones are located in the baggage reclaim area.
-Car hire companies include: Advantage, Alamo, Avis, Budget, Dollar, Enterprise, EZ Rent, Hertz, National, Sixt and Thrifty are all represented.
+Car hire companies including Alamo, Avis, Budget, Enterprise, EZ Rent, Hertz, National, Sixt and Thrifty are all represented.